Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Abstract

 \section{Abstract}

 This study investigates the morphological classification and drifting rate measurement of the repeating fast radio burst (FRB) source FRB~20240114A using the Five-hundred-meter Aperture Spherical Telescope (FAST).
-Detected on January 14, 2024, FRB~20240114A exhibited an exceptionally high burst rate, revealing its unique properties.
-Through comprehensive observational campaigns spanning several months, we chose an extensive dataset, including 3,203 bursts (2,109 burst-clusters in total) during a continuous monitoring session (15,780 seconds) on March~12, 2024.
-Improving upon previous work, we clarify the definitions of sub-bursts, bursts and burst clusters.
-Using an average dispersion measure (DM) of 529.2 pc cm$^{-3}$, we classified the burst-clusters into several categories, including Downward Drifting, Upward Drifting, No Drifting, No Evidence for Drifting, Not-Clear, and Complex burst-clusters.
-Notably, 233 burst-clusters (23.82\%) exhibited upward drifting, which accounts for this proportion of the total 978 burst-clusters showing drifting behavior.
-Additionally, if 142 upward drifting single-component burst-clusters are excluded, upward drifting double- and multiple-components burst-clusters still account for 10.89\% of the total sample of 836 burst-clusters exhibiting drifting behavior, equating to 91 burst-clusters.
+Detected on January 14, 2024, FRB~20240114A exhibited an exceptionally high burst rate, revealing unique properties.
+Through observational campaigns over several months, we selected a dataset comprising 3,203 bursts (2,109 burst-clusters) during a continuous monitoring session (15,780 seconds) on March~12, 2024.
+Improving upon previous work, we clarify the definitions of sub-bursts, bursts and burst-clusters.
+Using an average dispersion measures (DM) of 529.2 pc cm$^{-3}$, we classified the burst-clusters into Downward Drifting, Upward Drifting, No Drifting, No Evidence for Drifting, Not-Clear, and Complex burst-clusters.
+Among the 978 burst-clusters that exhibit drifting behavior, 233 (23.82\%) show upward drifting.
+Additionally, if 142 upward drifting single-component burst-clusters are excluded, upward drifting double- and multi-component burst-clusters still account for 10.89\% of the 836 burst-clusters exhibiting drifting behavior, equating to 91 burst-clusters.
 Furthermore, if only upward drifting burst-clusters with consecutive time intervals (or upward drifting bursts) are considered, only 9 bursts remain.
-Drifting rate comparisons with other physical quantities reveal a robust inverse correlation between the drifting rate and sub-burst effective widths.
-In single-component burst-clusters, those with upward drifting exhibit smaller effective widths, bandwidths, and fluxes compared to their downward drifting counterparts.
-Moreover, for upward drifting single-component burst-clusters, the drifting rate increases with peak frequency.
+Drifting rate comparisons with other physical quantities reveal that the drifting rate increases with peak frequency for single-component burst-clusters with drifting behavior.
+Moreover, in single-component burst-clusters, those with upward drifting exhibit smaller effective widths, bandwidths, and fluxes than their downward drifting counterparts.
 A Kolmogorov-Smirnov test further indicates that upward drifting burst-clusters possess longer consecutive time intervals than downward drifting ones, suggesting distinct underlying physical mechanisms.

 \keywords{ \href{https://astrothesaurus.org/uat/2008}{Radio transient sources (2008)}, \href{https://astrothesaurus.org/uat/1339}{Radio bursts (1339)}, \href{https://astrothesaurus.org/uat/1338}{Radio astronomy (1338)}, \href{https://astrothesaurus.org/uat/740}{High time resolution astrophysics (740)}, \href{https://astrothesaurus.org/uat/739}{High energy astrophysics (739)} }